 How many times do we all get the munchies after the evening meal and need a lil something to snack on?
 ALL THE TIME!!
 Am I right?
 Do you think diabetes friendly (DF) snacks = no taste?
 Think again!!
-Here’s a list to spark ideas- be sure to check with your meal plan and/or dietitian to make sure you are getting the proper carb amount.
+Here’s a list of diabetes friendly snacks to spark ideas- be sure to check with your meal plan and/or dietitian to make sure you are getting the proper carb amount.

 Check out the video below for some diabetes-friendly snacks that are full of flavor: